thinkertinkerpete/AI/RL_Q-Learning.md

 env.close()
 ```
 Fill in the environment and the amount of steps you want to render.
-If you run the code you should see the agent (car/pendulum/cart) move.
+If you run the code you should see the cart move.

 There might be a warning about calling step().
 It means that you are rendering the agent even though your agent has already failed (or achieved) it's task and it is therefore `done`.
-We can solve this by stating `done = False` in the beginning and adding a `while not done:` loop in the for loop.
+We can solve this by stating `done = False` in the beginning and adding a `while not done:` loop in the for-loop.